6uayf/6uayf.github.io/teaching/math20d_f17_syllabus.md

 * 20% Homework,  20% Best Midterm,  60% Final Exam

 You must pass the final examination in order to pass the course.
 Note: Since *there are no makeup exams*, if you miss an exam for any reason then your course grade will be computed with the final exam counting 60% of your weighted average.

+**Gradescope:** Exam grading will be done using an online tool called [Gradescope][GS].
+Exams will be scanned and uploaded to Gradescope and will be graded within it.
+As a consequence, exams will not be returned to the students.
+Instead, a digital version of your exams will be made available after the grading has been completed.
+An email will be sent from Gradescope when the exams are made available.

+**Regrades:** Regrade requests will be made using the built-in regrade request feature in Gradescope.
+There will be a limited window of time after the exams are made available during which the regrade request feature will be active.
+This time window will be announced when the exam scores are released to the students.

 **Academic Dishonesty:** Academic dishonesty is considered a serious offense at UCSD.
 Students caught cheating will face an administrative sanction which may include suspension or expulsion from the university.
 Click here for more information.